SnehaDP13/Penetration-Testing/README.md

 ## High-level architecture / environment

-> Replace the example names with your actual artifacts as needed.

 - Attacker host: **Ubuntu Subsystem (WSL)** on a personal laptop (used only for lab work).
 - Target host: isolated VM or container running an SSH server configured for demonstration.
 - Network: isolated virtual network (no Internet exposure for the target).